Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Model Architecture and Training

-\textbf{Unsupervised Model Architecture.} The input image $\bI$ has a resolution of $500 \times 500$ pixels.
-The detector network $\mS$ takes the input image down-sampled by factor 4 and uses a ResNet18 \cite{He16a} architecture to output 4 parameters $(s^x, s^y, u^x, u^y)$, two specifying the scale parameters $(s^x, s^y)$ and two indicating the center of the bounding box $(u^x, u^y)$.
+\textbf{Detection and Image Reconstruction.} For the image reconstruction modules describes in Section~\ref{sec:view-dependent}, the input image $\bI$ has a resolution of $500 \times 500$ pixels.
+The detector network $\mS$ takes the input image down-sampled by factor $4\times4$ and uses a ResNet18 \cite{He16a} architecture to output 4 parameters $(s^x, s^y, u^x, u^y)$, two specifying the scale parameters $(s^x, s^y)$ and two indicating the center of the bounding box $(u^x, u^y)$.
 These parameters are used to crop a patch $\bp$ from $\bI$ that is then resized to $128 \times 128$.
 The encoder $\mE$, which is a ResNet50~\cite{He16a} architecture, then takes the patch $\bp$ and outputs a feature map ${\Xi}$ of size 729 in H36M and 1029 in 3DHP dataset.

-In the image reconstruction path, the decoder $\bD$ takes ${\Xi}$ features and first applies a fully-connected layer with dropout and ReLU with an output size of 65,536 that is reshaped to $256 \times 16^2$.
-These feature maps are then passed to three upsampling steps, with each step having one bilinear upsampling with factor 2 and followed by 3 convolutional layers.
-Each convolutional layer has a kernel size of $3 \times 3$ together with a ReLU non-linearity.
-These three upsampling steps change the feature maps from $256 \times 16^2$ respectively to $128 \times 32^2$, $64 \times 64^2$, and $32 \times 128^2$.
-Finally, a convolutional layer with a kernel size of $1 \times 1$ maps the features from $32 \times 128^2$ to $4 \times 128^2$ dimension, where the first three channels of the output compose the RGB patch $\bD_{\bp}$ and the last channel yields the foreground subject mask $\bM_{\bp}$.
+The decoder $\bD$ takes ${\Xi}$ features and outputs a feature-map of $4 \times 128^2$, where the first three channels compose the RGB patch $\bD_{\bp}$ and the last channel yields the foreground subject mask $\bM_{\bp}$ in the patch.
+The architecture detail of decoder $\bD$ is presented in Table~\ref{tab:dec_arch}.

-In the unsupervised keypoints path, the features ${\Xi}$ are passed to the keypoint encoder $\psi$, which is a network similar to the decoder $\bD$ (with distinct parameters) but with the difference that the final convolutional layer outputs features of size $N \times 128^2$, where each feature map $n \in \{1,\dots, N\}$ belongs to a different keypoint.
-Afterwards, the triangulation of 2D to 3D keypoints and re-projection from 3D keypoints to 2D keypoints in each view is applied as described in Section~\ref{sec:Unsup-3D-kpts}.
-These steps yield the re-projected keypoints $\{\hat{\bx}_n\} _{n=1}^{N}$.
+\textbf{Multi-View Keypoint Discovery.} In the unsupervised keypoints path, describe in Section~\ref{sec:Unsup-3D-kpts}, the features ${\Xi}$ are passed to the keypoint encoder $\psi$, which is a network similar to the decoder $\bD$ (with distinct parameters) but with the difference that the final convolutional layer outputs features of size $N \times 128^2$, where each feature map $n \in \{1,\dots, N\}$ belongs to a different keypoint.
+A soft-argmax operation is applied to each channel to obtain a 2D keypoint per channel.
+Once 2D keypoints from all views are obtained, the triangulation of 2D to 3D keypoints and re-projection from 3D keypoints to 2D keypoints in each view are applied, as described in Section~\ref{sec:Unsup-3D-kpts}.
+These steps yield the re-projected keypoints $\{\hat{\bx}_n^{\vartheta}\} _{n=1}^{N}$ for each view ${\vartheta}$.